NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Creating and Updating Entities

-### POST and PUT Requests

-The GDC Submission API provides two methods for creating entities: HTTP POST requests and HTTP PUT requests:
+The GDC Submission API supports HTTP POST and HTTP PUT methods for creating entities:

-* The **POST** method will create entities that do not exist, and will fail if any of the entities in the transaction already exist in the GDC.
+* **POST** will create entities that do not exist, and will fail if any of the entities in the transaction already exist in the GDC.

-* The **PUT** method will create new entities and update existing entities, and identify which entities were created or updated in the API response.
+* **PUT** will create new entities and update existing entities, and identify which entities were created or updated in the API response.

 The GDC suggests using POST for creating new entities, and using PUT only for updating entities.
 This helps to avoid inadvertent entity updates that can occur when using PUT for creating entities.

+**Note:** Once a relationship has been created between two entities, it cannot be removed by updating an entity.
+To remove a relationship, the child entity must be [deleted](#deleting-entities).

-### Example: Creating and Updating Case Entities
+### Example: Creating and Updating Case Entities (JSON)

 In this example, a case entity is created using POST.
 Then an attempt is made to create the same entity again using POST, resulting in an error.
 Then the originally created entity is updated (with the same information) using PUT.